Gabby Logan: Honours, awards and recognition

+Outwith sports, Logan was crowned "Tesco Celebrity Mum of the Year" in March 2012. and Yorkshire Woman of the Year by the Yorkshire Society in 2023.

-Upon becoming one of the first female sports anchors to break into terrestrial television in the 1990s, Logan has received praise from many of her fellow professionals such as Terry Venables, Ally McCoist and Des Lynam.
-Her natural style of broadcasting, combined with her relaxed demeanor and ability to banter with whichever ex-pro whom she is working alongside, has made Logan a hugely popular figure on TV.
+Upon becoming one of the first female sports anchors to break into terrestrial television in the 1990s, Logan received praise from fellow professionals such as Terry Venables, Ally McCoist and Des Lynam.
+Her natural style of broadcasting, combined with her relaxed demeanor and ability to banter with whichever ex-pro she is paired with, has made Logan a popular figure on TV.

-Logan, along with Clare Balding, received praise for their commentary during the coverage of the 2012 Summer Olympics.
-Politician Boris Johnson praised Logan's contribution during the BBC's coverage of the London Games, also saying that his favourite part of coverage was the late-night summary with Gabby Logan.

 Logan was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to sports broadcasting and the promotion of women in sport.

+List of awards and nominations

 Personal life

-In 1992, Logan's 15-year-old brother Daniel collapsed and died from hypertrophic cardiomyopathy.
+In 1992, Logan's 15-year-old brother Daniel (born 1976) collapsed and died from hypertrophic cardiomyopathy after playing football with his dad in their back garden.
 Logan has actively appealed for the Daniel Yorath Appeal, which raises funds for the treatment and detection of the condition.